samuel-etver/summary-shift-report-creator/README.md

-# summary-shift-report-creator
+# summary-shift-report-generator

-Creation summary shift report, sent by shift engeneers
+## Overview

+Generation summary shift report.
+All source reports are placed in "src" folder.

+## Used tools

+vbscript